-One of those prongs involved expanding who uses Drift from beyond just the marketing team (who had been running everything up until that point) to including customer success in the process as well.
+One of those prongs involved expanding the use of Drift beyond the marketing team (who had been running everything up to that point) to include customer success in the process as well.

-As Dustin told us, “This brought the teams together to help visitors with pre-sales conversations.”
+As Dustin told us, “This brought the teams together to help visitors with presale conversations.”

 That’s one of the hidden benefits of running a conversation-powered sales and marketing funnel: